-Ralph Waldo Emerson once said, “If I have lost confidence in myself, I have the universe against me.”
-This is a concept that tends to come to the forefront in addiction therapy programs and mental illness treatment programs.
-These diseases tend to strip people of the ability to think clearly, make good decisions, feel confident about the future and make choices that support long-term health.
-The self becomes unknowable.
-While the consequences of these conditions can be serious, there are treatments that can help to restore confidence and clear thinking.
-Cognitive Behavioral Therapy is one such treatment.
+This opening quote by Emerson evokes a concept that exists at the forefront of addiction therapy programs and mental health treatment programs.
+Addiction and mental illness tend to rob those who struggle of the ability to think clearly, make good decisions, feel confident about the future, and make healthy choices.
+While the consequences of these conditions can be severe, the right treatment program can restore confidence and the ability to think clearly.
+A cognitive-behavioral therapy program is one such treatment.

 Becoming a Detective

-According to the Association for Behavioral and Cognitive Therapies, CBT is designed to help people determine what is supporting a poor behavior right now, and what will need to change in order for that behavior to stop.
+According to the Association for Behavioral and Cognitive Therapies, CBT is designed to help people determine what is supporting poor behavior and what needs to change for that behavior to stop.
 CBT is often called a “targeted therapy” for this reason.
-While prior trauma, childhood issues or other triggers may have had a role to play in the start of the behavior, the emphasis is on what is happening right now.
-The sessions move quickly, and attempt to bring results in a short period of time.
+While prior trauma, childhood issues, or other triggers may have played a role in the start of the behavior, the emphasis is on what is happening right now.1 The sessions tend to move quickly and often bring results in a short period of time.

-- The therapist and the patient review the last session’s work.
+- A review of the last session’s work

-- The patient outlines challenges coming up in the next week.
+- Patient outlines challenges coming up in the next week

-- The two develop strategies to handle those challenges.
+- Therapist and patient develop strategies to handle those challenges

-- The person is assigned homework based on those challenges.
+- Patient is assigned homework based on listed challenges

-The sessions may take only 45 to 60 minutes, the Mayo Clinic reports, but the homework the person is assigned might take much longer to complete, and the homework forms a key role in the effectiveness of CBT.1
+According to the Mayo Clinic, CBT sessions may last only 45 to 60 minutes, but the assigned homework takes much longer to complete.
+The homework plays a key role in the effectiveness of CBT.1

 A New Way of Thinking

-People who have numbed their minds with drugs and alcohol may have difficulty dealing with powerful emotions like grief, anger or loss.
-When these strong feelings begin to well up, they may have no idea how to deal with the rising tide, and they may be encouraged to go back into addiction just to keep the bad feelings away.
-CBT can help by teaching people mindfulness techniques.
-These strategies allow people to stop and live in the moment, recognizing that the pain they feel now is real but that it will dissipate with time.
-Some therapists provide lessons in meditation or muscle relaxation, encouraging their patients to use these techniques when deep emotions tend to overwhelm.
+People who have numbed their minds with drugs and alcohol may have difficulty dealing with powerful emotions like grief, anger, or loss.
+The person in treatment may have no idea how to deal with the rising tide of emotion, and the temptation to use again becomes overwhelming.
+CBT teaches mindfulness techniques that allow those in recovery to live in the moment and recognize the pain they feel now will dissipate with time.
+Some therapists provide meditation or muscle relaxation lessons, encouraging their patients to use these techniques when deep emotions threaten to overwhelm them.